What is Moxifloxacin?

 How should I use Moxifloxacin?

-- To clear up your infection completely, take Moxifloxacin for the full course of treatment.
-Keep taking it even if you feel better in a few days.
+- To clear up your infection completely, use Moxifloxacin drops for the full course of treatment.
+Keep using it even if you feel better in a few days.

-- If you miss a dose of Moxifloxacin, take it as soon as possible.
+- If you miss a dose of Moxifloxacin drops, use it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not take more than 1 dose in the same day.
+Do not use 2 doses at once.

-Ask your health care provider any questions you may have about how to use Moxifloxacin.
+Ask your health care provider any questions you may have about how to use Moxifloxacin drops.

 Uses of Moxifloxacin in details